 “So, that’s settled.
 I want just a little thing right now.
 Set up a meeting with Senator Nutt in this office tomorrow at 3 P.M, if you don’t mind.
 Does she have anything important to do at the time?”
 Angel said.

 “She’s scheduled to meet with lobbyists working for Non Standard Oil,” the staffer said, still on his knees.
 “I am very sorry.”

 “No problem.
 Tell her she needs to cancel that meeting on my orders.
-Tell her I need to talk to her about some large donation.
+Tell her I need to talk to her about a large donation.
 The $10,000 is only for ten minutes of her time.
 There is much more in it for Senator Nutt after that.
 I am a Princess.
 I have some rather large funds at my disposal.
 Do you understand what I want?”
 Angel said.

-“Yes, your Majesty.
+“Yes, Your Majesty.
 I’ll try my best,” the staffer said.

 “Good.
 I’ll send you an e-mail later, so that you can report back on your progress with setting up the meeting.
 Get up from your knees and give me your business card,” Angel said.